 Estimate Activity Duration – 6 Tools

-Inputs of the estimate activity duration process is as follows;
+Inputs of the estimate activity duration process are as follows;

 - Schedule Management Plan